petedavisdev/next-beta-api-app/README.md

 This is an experiment in using Next.js 13 beta with the app directory and React server components and api routes.

-## The plan...
+## Done...

-1. Create a new repo from my starter [petedavisdev/next-ts-starter](https://github.com/petedavisdev/next-ts-starter) ✓
+1. ✓ Create a new repo from my starter [petedavisdev/next-ts-starter](https://github.com/petedavisdev/next-ts-starter)
-2. Use Thunder Client to test calling an external api
+2. ✓ Use Thunder Client to test calling an external api
-3. Create an api route to provide paginated data passed on a param and totalPages number
+3. ✓ Create an api route to provide paginated data passed on a param and totalPages number
-4. Add character images to api results
+4. ✓ Add character images to api results
-5. Create a page and display the data for page 1
+5. ✓ Create a page and display the data for page 1
-6. Add a next/previous links and dynamic routes to display data for other pages
+6. ✓ Add a next/previous links and dynamic routes to display data for other pages
-7. Create components to show item data
+7. ✓ Create and style the components to show item data
-8. Style the components
+8. ✓ Deploy to Vercel

+## Todo...

-9. Add error handling to api route
+9. Add error handling to api route and prevent paging past the end of the results
-10. Deploy to Vercel
-11. Any optimisations and enhancements if time allows

 ## Built with my Next TS starter